-Thanks to the support of the Government of Ontario's Ministry for Seniors and Accessibility, 250 complimentary RHFAC ratings are available in 10 municipalities across Ontario.
-The deadline to submit applications has been extended until August 13, 2020 due to the COVID-19 pandemic.
-New applications are still welcome, and applicants will be updated on the complete program timeline as soon as possible.
+Thanks to the support of the Government of Ontario's Ministry for Seniors and Accessibility, 250 complimentary RHFAC ratings are available in 15 municipalities across Ontario.
+Round two begins on September 8th, and the deadline to submit applications for this round is November 30th, 2020.

 If your site achieves a high enough rating to become RHF Accessibility Certified or Accessibility Certified Gold, celebrate your achievement by listing on the RHFAC Registry and displaying your recognition label.
 It's time to showcase your commitment to accessibility.